TIME CRITICAL - EGM 3 MARCH 2026

 Additional Investors Minded to Invest at Same Time and on Same Terms

-These investors are NOT part of the SME Bank Consortium but are aware of the SME Bank deal and are minded to join together with it.
+These investors are NOT part of the SME Project Consortium but are aware of the SME Project deal and are minded to join together with it.
 It would be totally impermissible to invest on other terms - all investors pay the same $17.9386/share.
+These investors can proceed REGARDLESS of whether the consortium investment completes.

 New cash investor at $17.9386/share (557,457 shares)